rutgers-bootcamp-project-1-team-5/mental_health/README.md

 Jupyter notebook follows following sequence of code:
 1. Dependencies and setup- Importing modules and libraries
 2. Reading Data sets/csv file
-3. Plotting DALYs as a Result of Mental Disorders by Country
+3. Plot a map to visually inspect DALY(Disability adjusted life years)for regional and country trend.
-4. Plotting linear regression relation between Disability adjusted life years vs years for choosen countries.
+  Line plot for DALY as a result of mental disorder by region Line plot for DALY as a result of mental disorder by country
-5. Plotting percentage of population by different mental disorder for several countries
+4. Create line plot for percent of population with different disorders for countries such as USA, China, Japan, Germany, Comoros, Djibouti, Guinea-Bissau, Lesotho, Suriname,
-6. Calculation of T-test for schizohprenia, Bipolar disorder, Eating disorders, Anxiety disorders, Drug use disorders, Depressive disorders, Alcohol use disorders and Disability-Adjusted Life Years for US and UK to compare the results.
+5. Calculation of T-test for schizohprenia, Bipolar disorder, Eating disorders, Anxiety disorders, Drug use disorders, Depressive disorders, Alcohol use disorders and Disability-Adjusted Life Years for US and UK to compare the results.
-7. Checking for top increasing disorder and top decreasing disorder by the country.
+6. Checking for top increasing disorder and top decreasing disorder by the country.
-8. Plotting trend of %population with disorders by countries
+7.  plotting bar graph for  trends of Linearly Correlated Disorder Prevalence.
+Linear regression method has been used to analyze top increasing and top decreasing disorder and to plot bar garph.

 # We have demonstarted Use of API to fetch kitten Images in the code.
 url used: https://api.thecatapi.com